Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 Reference a GitLab commit or merge request
 ''''''''''''''''''''''''''''''''''''''''''

-Please refer to :ref:`reference-overview` for more details on references.
+Please refer to :ref:`writing-in-tuleap-references` for more details on references.

 You can reference a commit or merge request of one of the GitLab repositories registered in your Tuleap project.